 One thing we’ve adjusted is how we think about employee rewards.
 Many of the perks and rewards we’re used to are centered around the office—daily snacks, team-building events and activities, and more.
 So, we really had to put our brains together to think of low-cost, remote-friendly employee rewards for a COVID-19 world. 🧠

-Here’s a list that’s been working for our team, and hopefully it’ll work for your organization, too!
+Here’s a list of ideas for rewarding your remote employees.
+It's been working for our team, and hopefully it’ll work for your organization, too!

 1. Appreciation video

 A few months after Bonusly started working remotely due to COVID-19, we kicked off a quick video project.
 Participating employees shot a selfie video thanking our leadership team for their care and flexibility as we transitioned to remote work, which was stitched together into a full appreciation video!
 We surprised them by playing it at our all-hands meeting, and it was a hit!
 Yes, there were happy tears. 😄📹

 This is an easy but meaningful way to show your appreciation, whether it’s on a company-wide or individual level.
 If you’re on a Mac, Apple iMovie will work in a pinch, but there’s also tons of free video editing software out there!